WoolleySheep/micropython-units/README.md

     pressure_in_psi = pressure.as_unit(PressureUnit.POUND_PER_SQUARE_INCH)   # 14.8098...
     external_function_requiring_psi(pressure_in_psi)

-Unit-agnostic manipulation & comparison of physical quantities is also supported through two classes for each quantity type; <X> and <X>Delta.
+Unit-agnostic manipulation & comparison of physical quantities is also supported through a pair of classes for each quantity type; `PHYSICAL_QUANTITY` and `PHYSICAL_QUANTITY_Delta`.
 This approach is inspired by `datetime` and `timedelta` in CPython.
-This allows for arbitrarily large deltas, while ensuring that the physical quantities themselves always make sense.
+This allows for arbitrarily large/small/negative differences, while ensuring that the physical quantities themselves always make sense.

     pressure1 = read_pressure_sensor()   # Pressure(1.1, PressureUnit.ATMOSPHERE)